The audio of this program is no longer available.

 - Beethoven's Piano Concerto No. 5 "Emperor" with guest soloist Rodolfo Leone

-Along with the performances which were recorded live in Atherton Auditorium we'll hear comments from Rodolfo Leone, Chris Brubeck and Peter Jaffe in this program.
-After the May 22nd broadcast, the audio of this program will be available for on-demand streaming for 30 days through June 21st.
+Along with the performances which were recorded live in Atherton Auditorium we also collected comments from Rodolfo Leone, Chris Brubeck and Peter Jaffe for the program.
+You can listen to and watch extended versions below.

 Chris Brubeck talks about why he created the Time Out Suite and what his famous father might have thought of the work.
 Chris touches on the relationship between jazz and the orchestral tradition and he talks about how he first got interested in orchestrating.
 His dad gave him an assignment to orchestrate a section from a work the elder Brubeck was writing about the Kent State tragedy.
 Listen to these topics and more in Chris Brubeck's extended interview with Peter Jaffe and Paul Conley.